vk-sharma/Datastructures/Readme.md

-This repository will basically include all the basic necessary codes which can be asked in interviews.
-Feel free to contribute in this repo
+This repository will basically include all the basic necessary codes which can be asked in interviews of companies like Amazon, Microsoft etc. Feel free to contribute in this repo